9 Secular Organizations to Give To This Holiday Season

 1. Goodwill – The Atheist’s answer to the Salvation Army.
 Like the Salvation Army, they have thrift stores across the USA and Canada.
 Unlike the Salvation Army, they support LGBT rights and do not enquire about your religious beliefs during the hiring process.
 Proceeds go to education, skills training and the creation of jobs for those who have had little to no access to these things.

 2. Rotary – One of North America’s oldest charitable organizations, Rotary is 100% secular.
 It was founded in 1905 as a club for professionals to meet and develop relationships.
-It grew into a worldwide organization that has played a role in creating history, and has welcomed many famous and highly respected people as members, including US Presidents, composers and successful businessmen.
+It grew into a worldwide organization that has played a role in creating history and has welcomed many famous and highly respected people as members, including US Presidents, composers and successful businessmen.

 Rotary promotes clean water, safety for moms and their kids, education, peace and the eradication of disease with science.
 They play an integral role in the fight to eradicate polio.

 3. Foundation Beyond Belief – This organization works tirelessly toward bringing education and peace to the world’s poorer regions.
 They also provide aid and access to healthcare in the wake of natural disasters.
 They have brought countless educational materials to schools in Uganda, saved a Nepalese children’s home from closing down, actively support and work towards LGBT rights, helped open a school for girls in Pakistan and created a scholarship for students in Guatemala.
-This is just a miniscule amount of the work they have done and continue to do the world over.
+This is just a minuscule amount of the work they have done and continue to do the world over.

 4. Engineers Without Borders – This secular organization uses new tech, innovation and science to bring electricity, water, and infrastructure to lesser developed nations.
 EWB also works domestically to tackle problems in American communities by developing engineering projects that will solve the problem.
 They also provide educational resources such as seminars, courses and conferences.